 - Alfalfa contains large amounts of vitamin K. Vitamin K is used by the body to help blood clot.
-Warfarin (Coumadin) is used to slow blood clotting.
-By helping the blood clot, alfalfa might decrease the effectiveness of warfarin (Coumadin).
+By helping the blood clot, alfalfa might decrease the effects of warfarin.
 Be sure to have your blood checked regularly.
-The dose of your warfarin (Coumadin) might need to be changed.
+The dose of your warfarin might need to be changed.

 - Birth control pills (Contraceptive drugs)

 - Large amounts of alfalfa might have some of the same effects as estrogen.
-However even large amounts of alfalfa are not as strong as estrogen pills.
-Taking alfalfa along with estrogen pills might decrease the effects of estrogen pills.
+Taking alfalfa along with estrogen might change the effects of estrogen.

 - Medications for diabetes (Antidiabetes drugs)

-- Alfalfa might decrease blood sugar.
-Diabetes medications are also used to lower blood sugar.
-Taking alfalfa along with diabetes medications might cause your blood sugar to go too low.
+- Alfalfa might lower blood sugar levels.
+Taking alfalfa along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 - Medications that decrease the immune system (Immunosuppressants)